-- What is the industry’s growth forecast over the next 5 – 10 years?
+- What is the industry’s future growth over the next 5 – 10 years?

 - What is the relevant market size?
-That is, how big is the potential market for your laundromat.
-You can extrapolate such as figure by assessing the size of the market in the entire country and then applying that figure to your local population.
+That is, how big is the potential market for your business.
+You can extrapolate such a figure by assessing the size of the market in the entire country and then applying that figure to your local population.

-The customer analysis section of your laundromat business plan must detail the customers you serve and/or expect to serve.
+The customer analysis section of your new laundry business plan must detail the patrons you serve and/or expect to serve.

 The following are examples of customer segments: college students, sports enthusiasts, soccer moms, techies, teens, baby boomers, etc.

-Try to break out your target customers in terms of their demographic and psychographic profiles.
-With regards to demographics, include a discussion of the ages, genders, locations and income levels of the customers you seek to serve.
-Because most laundromats primarily serve customers living in their same city or town, such demographic information is easy to find on government websites.
+Try to break out your target customer base in terms of their demographic and psychographic profiles.
+With regards to demographics, including a discussion of the ages, genders, locations, and income levels of the customers you seek to serve.
+Because most laundromats primarily serve customers living in the same city or town, such demographic information is easy to find on government websites.

 Direct competitors are other laundromats.